Patient care prompts inquiry call at Abertawe Bro Morgannwg University Health Board

 Last July, a BBC Wales investigation exposed the neglect of an another patient, Lilian Williams, at the Princess of Wales Hospital which is also under ABMUHB's control.

 The 82-year-old, from Porthcawl, was admitted to the hospital and Neath Port Talbot Hospital four times between August 2010 and November 2012, when she died.

-The ombudsman was highly critical of her care, and called the case tragic.'We apologise'
+The ombudsman was highly critical of her care, and called the case tragic.